19 Facts You Should Know About Japanese Cuisine

 8. Kaiseki ryori is the most formal manifestation of Japanese cuisine

 The overarching goal of kaiseki is to capture the essence of the current season.
-This is highlighted by famed kaiseki chef Ichiro Kubota in an interview with the publication.
+This is highlighted by famed kaiseki chef Ichiro Kubota in an interview with The Caterer.
 "In spring, we must capture the bitter taste of young buds and leaves," he explained.
 "In summer, we must convey a sense of coolness, then in autumn, we try to portray its scent.
 In winter, we try to allude to warmth, even if it is by association."

 The format of the meal itself even alludes to the seasons, their impermanence, and ultimately the passing of time.
-Chef Kyle Connaughton explains, "There are three components in a kaiseki meal: anticipation, peak or 'shun' – when something is at its best – and melancholy [...] a food such as bamboo shoots hints at the diner's mortality, as eating them when they're in season also reminds the Japanese that time is slipping by."
+Chef Kyle Connaughton notes, "There are three components in a kaiseki meal: anticipation, peak or 'shun' — when something is at its best — and melancholy [...] a food such as bamboo shoots hints at the diner's mortality, as eating them when they're in season also reminds the Japanese that time is slipping by."

 9. Until the 19th century killing animals for meat was banned

-However, Japanese cuisine was changed forever during the late 19th century, when Emperor Meiji ended Japan's social and political isolation, and eating meat was no longer banned, per Business Insider.
+Meat consumption was also banned throughout Japan's history to protect its lands from over-farming.
+In A.D.
+675, Emperor Tenmu banned meat — not including game — in a bid to reduce pressure on the land during the summer months (via Atlas Obscura).
+However, Japanese cuisine was changed forever during the late 19th century, when Emperor Meiji ended Japan's social and political isolation, and eating meat was no longer banned.
 The influx of Western people and customs in the country led to Japan's citizens embracing animal protein as part of their diet.

 10. Ramen became a vital part of Japanese cuisine during the 20th century